 I conclude that I must dismiss the instant appeal.
 An appellant must file a size appeal within 15 calendar days after receipt of the size determination. . . .
 Appellant concedes it filed its appeal after the expiration of the deadline.
 Appellant pleads in mitigation of its actions the long time the Area Office took to issue the size determination and the CO’s initial assurance that MSC would not terminate the award.
 Neither of these factors is relevant here.
 The regulation is clear; a size appeal must be filed within 15 days of receipt of the size determination.
 There are no exceptions.
 There is nothing in the regulation which permits an appellant to rely upon the word of a procuring agency to extend the time limit for filing a size appeal.
 Indeed, the regulation prohibits OHA from extending the deadline for filing an appeal.
 The fact that the CO initially indicated MSC would not terminate the award does not alter the time limit Appellant faced after receiving the size determination.
 Appellant relied upon the CO’s word to its detriment.
 The regulation mandates that I dismiss this appeal.

 So remember: if SBA issues a size determination that you don’t like, appeal it within 15 days.
-And even if a well-intentioned contracting officer grants you an “extension” or makes some other representation about the deadline’s flexibility, politely thank her and perform a brain dump, because, you know better.
+And even if a well-intentioned contracting officer grants you an “extension” or makes some other representation about the deadline’s flexibility, politely thank her and honor the 15-day deadline anyway, because you know better.